Far South Coast Towns & Villages

 NATURAL NAROOMA

-Nestled between the ocean and the startling blue-green waters of Wagonga Inlet is the town of Narooma, famous for its chilled vibe, natural beauty and oysters.
+Nestled between the ocean and the stunning blue-green waters of Wagonga Inlet is the town of Narooma.
+The town is renowned for its relaxed atmosphere, natural beauty, and delicious oysters.

-Barunguba Montague Island can be found along the Narooma coastline.
-The island is home to a large colony of fur seals, as well as a variety of seabirds.
-It is a sacred place for the local Yuin people and there are a number of important sites across the island.
-Visitors can take a guided tour, snorkel or dive in the surrounding waters.
+Montague Island, also known as Barunguba, is located along the Narooma coastline.
+The island is home to a large colony of fur seals and various seabird species.
+It holds great cultural significance for the local Yuin people, with several important sites spread across the island.
+Visitors can enjoy guided tours, snorkeling, and diving in the surrounding waters.

-Australia Rock and Glasshouse Rocks are a must when visiting Narooma.
-Australia Rock was formed due to thousands years of erosion or, if you believe the tales, the mooring of a boat with heavy metal chains that caused the hole to form its unusual shape.
+When visiting Narooma, don’t miss the iconic Australia Rock and Glasshouse Rocks.
+Australia Rock was formed through thousands of years of erosion, or according to local lore, from the mooring of a boat with heavy metal chains, which caused the hole to form its distinctive shape.

 BELOVED BODALLA